rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-06-monitoring-options-for-applications-in-azure.md

 - Choose a mechanism for event routing and escalation.
 - Recommend a logging solution for compliance requirements.

 In this article we are focusing on

 ## Options for Monitoring Applications in Azure

 ![](https://imgur.com/RRBB8Ya.png)
 Below are the **services** to Monitor your applications:

-You can monitor at **Application-level** using below services.
+**Application-level** monitoring services:

 1. Application Insights
 2. App Center

-You can monitor at **Subscription / resource group / virtual network level** using below services: 3.
-Network Watcher 4.
-Monitor 5.
-Security Center 6.
-Advisor 7.
-Sentinel
+**Subscription / resource group / virtual network level** monitoring services:

+1. Network Watcher
+2. Azure Monitor
+3. Security Center
+4. Advisor
+5. Sentinel

-These services can provide more of an overview than just status of application.
+Above services can provide more of an overview than just status of application.

-## Application Insight
+### Application Insight

 ![](https://imgur.com/z6Hsa09.png){: .align-center}